mercurius-js/mercurius/README.md

 }, 10000);
 ```

-#### Mark service as mandatory inside Gateway mode
+#### Flag a service as mandatory in Gateway mode

-Service which uses Gateway mode can require 1+ correct services for making correct requests.
-A developer can provide a flag (`gateway.services.mandatory`) for better processing issues.
+A Gateway service can handle the federated services in 2 different modes, `mandatory` or not by utilizing the `gateway.services.mandatory` configuration flag.
+If a service is not considered mandatory, creating the federated schema will succeed even if the service isn't capable of delivering a schema.
+By default, all services are consideredmandatory.
+Note: At least 1 service is necessary in order to create a valid federated schema.

 ```js
 const Fastify = require("fastify");